azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 # Acknowledgements
 This document borrows heavily from {{RFC5288}} and {{RFC6655}}.

-Thanks to Martin Thompson for his suggested change on the client negotation paragraph, Nikos Mavrogiannopoulos for the discussion on PSK ciphersuites, Jack Lloyd for clarification on the record_iv_length and the TLS Working Group in general for feedback and discussion on this document.
+The author would like to thank Martin Thompson for his suggested change on the client negotation paragraph, Nikos Mavrogiannopoulos and Peter Gutmann for the discussion on PSK ciphersuites, Jack Lloyd for content on the clarification of the TLS Record IV length and the TLS Working Group in general for feedback and discussion on this document.